HonkingGoose/git-gosling/docs/further_resources/recommended_reading.md

 [Patterns for Managing Source Code Branches at martinfowler.com](https://martinfowler.com/articles/branching-patterns.html)

-I highly recommend that you read the chapter on [Integration Frequency at martinfowler.com](https://martinfowler.com/articles/branching-patterns.html#integration-frequency).
+I recommend that you read the chapter on [Integration Frequency at martinfowler.com](https://martinfowler.com/articles/branching-patterns.html#integration-frequency).

 ## How to use `git send-email`

 Projects like Git and the Linux kernel use an e-mail based workflow instead of a pull request based workflow.
-I don't cover the e-mail workflow in this guide, as I want to focus on the Git CLI and the GitHub interface.
+I don't cover the e-mail workflow at all, as I want to focus on the Git CLI and the GitHub interface.

-The `git-send-email` site has a lot of good information on sending patches via e-mail.
+The [git-send-email.io](https://git-send-email.io/) site contains good information and exercises on sending patches via e-mail.
-Go to [git-send-email.io](https://git-send-email.io/) to get started.

 ## Git Large File Storage (Git LFS)